csik/4240_Syllabus/assignments.md

 These workbooks are central to the course, and we encourage you to have fun with them.
 That said, the key to doing them successfully is to **show that you understood the reading**.
 At their core, they are like a tiny book review, but one that you can use as a springboard to synthesize something creative each week.
 But remember: show mastery of the reading first!

+Design Workbooks will be submitted through Canvas.
 Several times during the semester you'll put up your workbooks in section and the class will look at and discuss them in a design critique.
 You must save paper copies of all your prior workbooks to take to critique!

 ## Design mini-projects

 Over the course of the semester, you will have several **design mini-projects** which will help you develop facility in some of the design methods we are learning about in the course.
 These are each structured a bit differently, and one involves a partner.
 They are slightly more work than a module's workbooks.

+Design mini-projects will be submitted through Canvas.

 ## Class participation